nnaajjeebb12/next-dashboard-ui/student-adjustments.md

 ## Lessons Tab

+- Columns for the filters will be hidden to avoid overpopulating the table making it unreadable

-- [ ] Add Filter Lessons by Grade Level, Strand, and Section.
+- [x] Add Filter Lessons
+  - [x] Grade Level
+  - [x] Strand
+  - [x] Section

 ## Results Tab